akerouanton/iptables-tracer/README.md

     	Either: ipv4 or ipv6 (default "ipv4")
   -filter string
-    	A cBPF filter to select specific packets
+    	A cBPF filter to select specific packets -filter-chain string
+    	Print only ipt decisions for given table/chains.
+Use a comma to specify multiple chains.
   -flush
     	Whether the RAW chains should be flushed before adding tracing rules. (default true) -iface string